 Table A1 summarizes our sample's changes in log CMA from 2001 to 2010.
-Market access improved by 13% on average, with a standard deviation of 8%, a median of 11%, and a 90th percentile of 22%.
-Changes are similar amongst socioeconomic quintiles, with the first four quintiles experiencing an increase in market access between 11% and 13%.
-The difference in the wealthiest quintile was, on average, 17%.
+Market access improved by 85% on average, with a standard deviation of 4%, a median of 85%, and a 90th percentile of 90%.
+Changes are similar amongst socioeconomic quintiles, with the first four quintiles experiencing an increase in market access of 86%.
+The difference in the wealthiest quintile was, on average, 82%.

 Figure 5 shows the change in market access.
-In the Appendix, we detail the changes induced by the instrumental variable (Figure ??), and Figure A2 presents a close-up of the west part of the subway network.
+In the Appendix, we detail the changes induced by the instrumental variable (Figure A1), and Figure A2 presents a close-up of the west part of the subway network.
 Darker colors stand for more significant changes in accessibility, varying within the treated area.
 The scattering observed in these figures is expected for these types of indexes (Gibbons and Machin, 2005), and it provides a visual representation of the variation in the space.